microcks/microcks.io/content/documentation/guides/usage/openapi-callbacks.md

 * We defined the three callbacks: `onVerified`, `onRegistered` and `onCompleted`.
 These callbacks are defined using the `{$request.body#/callbackUrl}` callback URL location expression
 * In the `requestBody` of those callbacks (the part that is sent back to the caller), we used the `{{ request.body/user/firstName }}` template expression, which means "the firstName property of the user from the initial request".
 The initial request is captured once and transferred to each callback
 * Callback examples have the same `John Doe` name as the initial request/response pair examples.
 This allows Microcks to gather things together and to dterminer that these callbacks messages will be associated with the matched initial request/response.
-  * For callback where no response body is expected, we used the `x-microcks-refs` extension to explicitly attache the response with matching request.
+  * For callback where no response body is expected, we used the `x-microcks-refs` extension to explicitly attach the response with matching request.

 > 🚨 In the OpenAPI callback spec, there's actually **no way to specify an order/sequence** between different callbacks.
 We propose to do this by adding a specific `x-microcks-callback.order` property on the callback.
 This must be an integer ; **callbacks will be sorted by natural growing order** of this order property.
 If not provided, the callback order will be random.